fiffeek/hyprdynamicmonitors/docs/docs/quickstart/setup-approaches.md

 Choose your preferred setup approach based on whether you want to run the daemon for automatic profile switching.

+## Understanding HDM flow

+In essence, what `hyprdynamicmonitors` does is:
+- Aggregate all system information about battery/lid states (optional)
+- Aggregate information from Hyprland about the currently connected outputs (think: `hyprctl monitors all`)
+- See what the user defined in `config.toml`
+  - Iterate through user-defined profiles and find the best matching one
+  - For that profile, see what template or static configuration it requires
+  - Render that configuration to the `config.general.destination` location

+This is a simplified view, but it gives you a good understanding of the system.
+In reality, it responds to events, aggregates state on startup, sends notifications, and may execute callbacks.
+See [Configuration](../configuration/overview.md) for more details.

 ## Choose Your Approach

 :::tip